 We instituted the Ricoh Way Recognition Program in 2015 for all Ricoh group employees.
 The program honors those whose endeavors contribute conspicuously to new customer value or innovative improvement activities, in keeping with mission, vision, and values statement of the Ricoh Way.
 The numbers of applicants and winners of this program have grown every year, contributing to our corporate culture that recognizes and respects individuals.

-Survey findings is published via our intranet and internal newsletters.
+Survey findings is published via our website, intranet and internal newsletters.
 We draw on these results to formulate and execute improvement action plans for the whole Ricoh group and individual business units.

 The Ricoh Group’s workforce rapidly reached around 90,000 people as a result of business expansions and mergers and acquisitions.
 Such growth made it vital to tailor our human resources management structure to the realities of accelerating globalization and give all employee opportunities to play meaningful roles in our organization.